pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - Pega Platform 8.3.1 or later.

-- Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your GKE cluster.
-After you build your image, you must make it available in a private Docker registry.
-To build your own image from the base image that Pega provides, you must have:
+- Pega Docker images – your deployment requires the use of several Docker images that you download and make available in a private Docker registry.
+For details, see [Downloading Docker images for your deployment](https://github.com/pegasystems/pega-helm-charts#downloading-docker-images-for-your-deployment).

-  - A DockerHub account to which you will push your final image to a private DockerHub repository.
-The image you build with Pega-provided components cannot be shared in a public DockerHub repository.

-  - The Docker application downloaded to your local system.
-Log into your DockerHub account from the Docker application on your local system.

 - Helm 3.0 or later.
 Helm is only required to use the Helm charts and not to use the Kubernetes Yaml examples directly.
 For more information, see the [Helm documentation portal](https://helm.sh/docs/).